AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

-\textbf{Radio inversion?} --- \cite{Nayana+2025} also report on late-time radio observations, primarily from the Australian Compact Telescope Array.
+\textbf{Radio inversion:} \cite{Nayana+2025} also present late-time radio observations, primarily from the Australian Compact Telescope Array.
 They report rapid evolution of the peak frequency of the radio SED to lower frequencies during the first $\sim$120 days, followed by an ``inversion'' in which the low-frequency radio spectral index increases again at late times (133--161 days).
-This would be unusual behaviour for a radio transient: typically the spectral index decreases monotonically at all bands as the peak of the SED shifts to lower frequencies.
 While our observations provide good agreement with most of those reported by \cite{Nayana+2025}, our late-time ($>$30\,d), high-frequency ($>$15\,GHz) radio observations are inconsistent with (in all cases, substantially brighter than) those reported in their study.
 As a result, we infer much slower evolution of the peak frequency between 50--120 days, closer to standard expectation.
-In particular, we do not see evidence of a clear inversion at late times.
-The spectral index at low frequencies does fluctuate somewhat (possibly due to interstellar scintillation) but the broader picture of our Figure \ref{fig:radio} is that the spectral peak remains approximately fixed at $\sim$10 GHz while the overall SED fades.
-The data of \cite{Nayana+2025} are actually consistent with this picture: the late-time spectral indices they report in \S 5.1 are all consistent with $\alpha=0$ within 2$\sigma$, and thus provide no evidence for spectral evolution.
-However, we do note that even a constant $\nu_{\rm peak}$ is somewhat unexpected in the standard picture, particularly if accompanied by rapid fading, so we agree that a proper interpretation of the late-time radio data will require more complicated models.
+We do observe an increase (``inversion'') in the spectral index below 10 GHz between 119\,d and 177\,d, however, consistent with the idea that the radio behaviour has departed strongly from the expectations from the standard model after 120 days.

-Additionally, we note that our own UVOT photometry implies somewhat higher peak temperatures and luminosities than those provided by \cite{Pursiainen+2025}, although somewhat less than \cite{LeBaron+2025}.
+Additionally, we note that our own UVOT photometry implies somewhat higher peak temperatures and luminosities than those provided by \cite{Pursiainen+2025}, although somewhat less than \cite{LeBaron+2026}.
 These differences do not affect our derived conclusions.
 For simplicity and independence, in our analysis below we generally refer only to results derived from our own observations.
 The additional information provided above (lack of polarimetry, lack of flaring, and X-ray rebrightening) are all fully consistent with our results.
 Our conclusions are also broadly insensitive to the radio discrepancy, as they are derived primarily from the earlier observations.